richardmin/CS118-Proj1/README.txt

 The client makes the requests by queueing up all the send commands together and all the receive commands together.

 Server timeout is supported

+The only additional feature is our web-client and server support content-length.

+Note that web-client only supports things with content-length; it will break horribly if the header is not received (chunked data streams are not supported)